speardragon/speardragon.github.io/_posts/Computer Science/OS/2022-09-12-[OS] OS Structure.md

 ## Operating System Services

-- Operating systems provide an environment for execution of programs and services to programs and users
+- Operating systems provide an **environment** for execution of programs and **services** to programs and users

-- One set of operating-system services provides functions that are helpful to the user:
+- One set of operating-system **services** provides functions that are helpful to the user:

-  - User interface - Almost all operating systems have a user interface (UI).
+  - **User interface** - Almost all operating systems have a user interface (UI).
-    - Varies between Command-Line Interface (CLI) – text command,
+    - Varies between **Command-Line Interface (CLI)** – text command,
-    - Graphics User Interface (GUI),
+    - **Graphics User Interface (GUI)**,
-    - Batch - file including several commands is executed – shell script
+    - **Batch** - file including several commands is executed – shell script
+      - 여러 CLI가 나열된 파일
-  - Program execution - The system must be able to load a program into memory and to run that program, end execution, either normally or abnormally (indicating error)
+  - Program execution - The system must be able to **load a program** into memory and to run that program, end execution, either normally or abnormally (indicating error)
+    - c 소스 파일에서 object 파일로 만드는 것은 compiler의 역할
+    - 여러 개의 object 파일을 하나로 모아서 실행파일로 만드는 역할은 linker
+    - main memory에 탑재 시키는 것이 loader
   - I/O operations - A running program may require I/O, which may involve a file or an I/O device

-  - File-system manipulation - The file system is of particular interest.
+  - **File-system manipulation** - The file system is of particular interest.
 Programs need to read and write files and directories, create and delete them, search them, list file Information, permission management.
-  - Communications – Processes may exchange information, on the same computer or between computers over a network
+  - **Communications** – Processes may exchange information, on the same computer or between computers over a network
-    - Communications may be via shared memory or through message passing (packets moved by the OS)
+    - Communications may be via **shared memory** or through **message passing** (packets moved by the OS)
-  - Error detection – OS needs to be constantly aware of possible errors
+  - **Error detection** – OS needs to be constantly aware of possible errors
     - May occur in the CPU and memory hardware, in I/O devices, in user program
     - For each type of error, OS should take the appropriate action to ensure correct and consistent computing
     - Debugging facilities can greatly enhance the user’s and programmer ’s abilities to efficiently use the system

-- Another set of OS functions exists for ensuring the efficient operation of the system itself via resource sharing
+- Another set of OS **functions** exists for ensuring the efficient operation of the system itself via resource sharing
-  - Resource allocation - When multiple users or multiple jobs running concurrently, resources must be allocated to each of them
+  - **Resource allocation** - When multiple users or multiple jobs running concurrently, resources must be allocated to each of them
     - Many types of resources - CPU cycles, main memory, file storage, I/O devices.
-  - Accounting - To keep track of which users use how much and what kinds of computer resources
+  - **Accounting** - To keep track of which users use how much and what kinds of computer resources
-  - Protection and security - The owners of information stored in a multiuser or networked computer system may want to control use of that information, concurrent processes should not interfere with each other
+  - **Protection and security** - The owners of information stored in a multiuser or networked computer system may want to control use of that information, concurrent processes should not interfere with each other
-    - Protection involves ensuring that all access to system resources is controlled
+    - **Protection** involves ensuring that all access to system resources is controlled
-    - Security of the system from outsiders requires user authentication, extends to defending external I/O devices from invalid access attempts
+    - **Security** of the system from outsiders requires user authentication, extends to defending external I/O devices from invalid access attempts

 <br>

 ## A View of Operating System Services

 ![image-20220907225450734](https://raw.githubusercontent.com/speardragon/save-image-repo/main/img/image-20220907225450734.png)

+사용자가 하드웨어를 직접 접근할 일은 없음 -> OS가 하드웨어를 추상화 하였기 때문에